vinisalazar/BioProv/paper/paper.md

 are not serializable, and the collection of domain-specific information usually must be collected by the user in an *ad hoc* manner.
 This can be very costly to both users and developers of BWFs looking to collect provenance data, as much effort can be spent in modelling these workflows in a satisfactory data structure that can be easily updated during runtime [@DePaula2013].
-BioProv attempts to fill this gap, by providing features that facilitate the capture of W3C-PROV compatible provenance data and support the specificities of bioinformatics applications.
+BioProv attempts to fill this gap, by providing features that allow capturing W3C-PROV compatible provenance data and support the specificities of bioinformatics applications.

 # Features and data model

 ## Overview

 BioProv is **object-oriented** and **project-based**.
-It works by modelling the provenance elements of a BWF in a hierarchical, JSON-serializable data structure.
+It works by modelling the provenance elements of a BWF in a hierarchical, JSON-serializable data structure
 Thus, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
 It can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the command line (CLI), as it can be used to quickly write provenance-aware workflows that can be launched using